ETCE-LAB/FarmInsight-Dashboard-Frontend/README.md

 After starting the frontend, you can either create or log in with a user account in order to create your own organizations and FPFs or manage existing ones.

+### Sensors

+To add a sensor, you need to fill in the required information in the form.
+The additional information is different depending on the sensor you want to add.
+For example: A HTTP sensor requires a http endpoint of the sensor, so the FPF can reach it on the given endpoint.
+The same goes for MQTT sensors.
+They require the name of the topic they publish the messages to.
+It is important to choose unique topic names per FPF and broker to distinguish between the sensors.

+### Handle the Controllable Actions
+With controllable actions you can control hardware via an action script which is running on the Dashboard-Backend.
+This action script is a custom script which communicates an action to the hardware (e.g. via HTTP).
+The hardware must be reachable via HTTP in order for it to work.
+You can define and configure your controllable action as an admin of the FPF in the Edit-FPF-Page.

+If you have hardware which can executes multiple actions but only one at a time. (e.g. a robot arm), specify a Hardware for the controllable action. (with the same name)
+This way no two actions will be executed at the same time and the hardware is protected against any form of overloading.

+Your action needs Trigger to be called.
+You have a variety of trigger types to choose from.
+With the manual trigger you can execute an action with a click of a button in the frontend.
+This can only be done by admins of the FPF.
+Please note that the manual trigger will block the auto-trigger as long as they are active.
+You need to disable the manual trigger manually again, if you want to resume automatic control.

 ## 🎨 Architecture